CPK Insurance

 How to Buy Commercial Property Insurance

-The Kentucky Department of Insurance regulates the market, so your policy will be sold through carriers and agents operating within that framework rather than through a separate state-mandated approval process in the data provided.
+The Kentucky Department of Insurance regulates the market, so your policy will be sold through carriers and agents operating within that framework rather than through a separate state-mandated approval process.
 When you compare options, ask how each insurer handles building coverage for business in Kentucky, business personal property coverage in Kentucky, business income coverage in Kentucky, equipment breakdown coverage in Kentucky, and ordinance or law coverage in Kentucky.
 Ask whether the quote is based on replacement cost or actual cash value, because replacement cost generally pays more at claim time and is often worth discussing for Kentucky properties that could face storm damage.

 You should also review deductibles carefully.
 A higher deductible may reduce premium, but it should still be realistic for your cash flow after a covered loss.
 If your business operates in healthcare, manufacturing, retail, accommodation and food service, or transportation, be prepared for underwriters to ask more detailed questions about occupancy and equipment.
 A strong quote process in Kentucky usually includes photos, loss history, and an explanation of how your building is protected against fire, theft, vandalism, and severe weather.